deltanet/adapt-ppq/README.md

 **_recordInteraction** (boolean) Determines whether or not the learner's answers will be recorded to the LMS via cmi.interactions.
 Default is `true`.
 For further information, see the entry for `_shouldRecordInteractions` in the README for [adapt-contrib-spoor](https://github.com/adaptlearning/adapt-contrib-spoor).

 **_developerMode** (boolean): This can be used to show the correct hotspot locations.
 Useful for when developing the content.

-**_resetPinsOnPinboardChange** (boolean): Set to `true` if the image content/aspect ratio varies between the desktop and mobile pinboards.
-If the user completes the question on one pinboard (e.g. desktop) and later attempts to view the question on the other pinboard (e.g. mobile) a message will be displayed in place of the pinboard.
-This message can be configured in `course.json` via the `_globals._components._ppq.otherDeviceCompletionMessage` property.

 **_pinboardDesktop** (object): This attribute group stores the properties for the background graphic on large devices.
 It contains values for **src**, **alt**, and **title**.